JoseExposito/touchegg/README.md

 ## Fedora, CentOS, RHEL and derivatives

-On Fedora, openSUSE and CentOS (EPEL) it is recommended to use the [official COPR](https://copr.fedorainfracloud.org/coprs/joseexposito/touchegg/) to install Touchégg and receive updates.
+On Fedora and CentOS (EPEL) it is recommended to use the [official COPR](https://copr.fedorainfracloud.org/coprs/joseexposito/touchegg/) to install Touchégg and receive updates.